PlasmaDuck/detr-ciou/README.md

 ## Instructions for use
 All that is needed is a one line change to point it to the new loss function:

+1 - save this file as detr/util/box_ops.py

-1 - Open detr/models/detr.py
+2 - Open detr/models/detr.py

-2 - Look for the function loss_boxes, (approx line 159 as of this writing)
+3 - Look for the function loss_boxes, (approx line 159 as of this writing)

-3 - Comment out this line:          loss_giou = 1 - torch.diag(box_ops.generalized_box_iou(
+4 - Comment out this line:          loss_giou = 1 - torch.diag(box_ops.generalized_box_iou(

-4 - Insert this line in its place:  loss_giou = 1 - torch.diag(box_ops.complete_box_iou(
+5 - Insert this line in its place:  loss_giou = 1 - torch.diag(box_ops.complete_box_iou(

-5 - Make sure it looks syntactically correct, then save
+6 - Make sure it looks syntactically correct, then save